Behavioural Therapy for Tics

 CBiT’s success is down to the comprehensive components used within the therapy.
-The success has been proven in much research and has shown that it is thought to work by strengthening the neural pathways between 2 areas of the brain called the pre-frontal cortex and the basil ganglia.
+The success has been proven in much research and has shown that it is thought to work by strengthening the neural pathways between two areas of the brain, the pre-frontal cortex, and the basal ganglia.

-The basal ganglia is where it is thought the issues around Tourette Syndrome occur.
-The basal ganglia is also responsible for the unwanted muscle movements associated with Tourettes.
+The basal ganglia are where it is thought the issues around Tourette Syndrome occur.
+The basal ganglia are also responsible for the unwanted muscle movements associated with Tourettes.
 The pre-frontal cortex is where control over our actions happens.